-With over 4 million mobile apps in the major app stores, getting your app discovered is one of the biggest issues facing mobile app publishers today.
+With more than 6 million mobile apps in the major app stores, getting your app discovered is one of the biggest issues facing mobile app publishers today.
 This is why understanding app store optimization (ASO) is so crucial.

 But what is app store optimization, and how can you make the most of it?
 Here’s what you need to know to help your app rank well.